thiblahute/meson-website/Reference-manual.md

 ### jar

 Build a jar from the specified Java source files.
-Keyword arguments are the same as executable's, with the addition of <tt>main_class</tt> which specifies the main class to execute when running the jar with <tt>java -jar file.jar</tt>.
+Keyword arguments are the same as executable's, with the addition of `main_class` which specifies the main class to execute when running the jar with `java -jar file.jar`.

 ### library